valkey-io/valkey-io.github.io/content/blog/2024-07-07-aws-to-contribute-efficiency-improvements-for-ValKey-8.md

 In all other cases, the main thread executes the `epoll_wait` with the waiting time as in the original Valkey implementation

 In addition, before executing commands, the main thread performs a new procedure, prefetch-commands-keys, which aims to reduce the number of external memory accesses needed when executing the commands on the main dictionary.
 A detailed explanation of the technique used in that procedure will be described in our next blog

 ### Testing and Availability
-The enhanced performance will be available for testing in the first release candidate of Valkey, scheduled to launch in the coming weeks.
+The enhanced performance will be available for testing in the first release candidate of Valkey, available today.